pierretallotte/theater_review/README.md

 The `<text>` value corresponds to the path to the file containing the text of the scene to review.
 The `-n` option enables the narrator.
 The `-v` option enable the voice recognition option.

+If you use the voice recognition, **press the space bar** just after saying your text to send it to the API.

 # File format

 The format of the file that must be given to the `-f` option is the following: